admob-plus/admob-plus/docs/show-banner.md

 > Note: The current implementation is minimum, the return value of this API will likely be changed.

+### `admob.banner.hide()`

+Hides banner ad.

+Returns a `Promise` that resolves as soon as banner is hidden, rejects when there is a problem calling native code.

 ## Events

 ### Load Event